"You sent me an email? Huh. I never got it."

 It's a huge bummer when an email to a client ends up in the spam folder.
 It makes you wonder how many of your other emails, to other clients, are getting marked as spam.

-And it really makes you wonder if your mass emails—like those of your monthly lead nurturing drip campaign—are being seen at all.
+And it really makes you wonder if your mass email marketing campaigns—the ones you send to thousands of contacts at a time—are being seen at all.

 Most people never check their spam, unless they’re specifically looking for a lost email that they were expecting.
 So those mass emails are as good as gone.
 As good as never-even-sent.